alexsasu/RecipeBuddy/README.md

 # RecipeBuddy

-Project for the Software Engineering course, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
+Team project for the Software Engineering course, taken in the 3rd year at the Faculty of Mathematics and Computer Science, University of Bucharest.
 The course's teacher was Rareș Cristea.

 ## Application Description